---

 Use a simple closing like **"Sincerely," "Best regards," or "Thank you,"** followed by your full name to end a two-week notice email professionally.
 Avoid casual phrases or emotional language.
 Keep the ending clean and formal.

-A clear and direct subject line works best for a two-week notice email.
-Use options like “Resignation – Your Name” or “Two Week Notice – Your Name.”
-Avoid vague or creative subject lines.
+A clear and direct subject line works best.
+Use **options like "Resignation – Your Name" or "Two Week Notice – Your Name."** Avoid vague or creative subject lines.

 To write a short two-week notice email, **state your resignation clearly, include your final working day**, and add one sentence of appreciation.
 Keep it under five sentences.
 You do not need to explain your reasons.